2021–22 Major League Baseball lockout: Aftermath

 The lockout was officially lifted at 7:00 p.m.
 EST, on Thursday, March 10, restoring teams' abilities to be in contact with players and effectively reopening free agency.
 At the time of the lockout's lifting, there were approximately 250 free agents remaining unsigned, including notable players such as Carlos Correa, Freddie Freeman, and Clayton Kershaw.
 As the lockout was lifted, the likeness of active players was reinstated on official MLB websites and social media accounts after a three-month hiatus with only content relating to retired players, minor leaguers, and miscellaneous topics.

 Players began to arrive at Cactus League and Grapefruit League training sites on March 11, two days before the mandatory reporting date and 27 days before the regular season's Opening Day on April 7.

 The first free agent to be signed following the lockout was Drew VerHagen by the St. Louis Cardinals on March 11.
 The first eight-figure contract agreed upon post-lockout was Carlos Rodón with the San Francisco Giants for $44 million over two years.

+In July 2022, the Major League Baseball Players Association rejected an offer from Major League Baseball to create an international draft for young players entering the league from outside the United States, Canada and Puerto Rico.
+The rejection came at the CBA set deadline for the two sides to reach an agreement to implement an international draft.
+If the two sides had reached an agreement on an international draft, the qualifying offer system would have been eliminated.